CEL Rule Conditions

 • canonical form: conditionLanguage: cel plus rule-level expression

-• normalize compatibility imports to the canonical rule-level model before persistence or runtime evaluation
+• normalize any legacy import to the canonical rule-level CEL model before persistence or runtime export

 Mixed Conditions Alternative

 Another possible shape is to allow native and CEL conditions in the same conditions array.
-The runtime can support this if needed, but it should not be the default authoring model.
+Light-Fabric should not support this.
+Native condition rows belong to the legacy Java yaml-rule model only.

 Reasons to avoid canonical mixed rules: